 The faculty at Pace University’s Elisabeth Haub School of Law built the online Advanced Certificate in Health Law and Policy program to help you go for career success in a complex and vital field.
 You’ll get a practical education in addressing crucial policy and compliance challenges through a customizable, career-oriented curriculum that introduces you to essential concepts and current issues.
 Even if you have no prior legal background, you’ll deepen your understanding of the regulatory complexities that affect the US healthcare system through live sessions and asynchronous activities from expert practitioners and researchers.
+Coursework was developed for both legal and non-legal professionals to complete as they cover the wide-ranging topics of the expansive industry of healthcare.

 This 100% online health law certificate program can be finished on a part-time schedule in one year.
 Enrich your knowledge with a choice of elective courses in a variety of relevant law and policy areas, or gain experience in your area of interest with guided research, directed research, or an externship.